 To improve the performance of the optimization of the selected solver, you might want to use solver options (part of ‘args’).
 For gurobi the most used ones are described here.

-Once the calculation has finished a PyPSA network will contain all results.
+Once the calculation has finished the PyPSA network of the Etrago-object will

 You can use several plotting functions from the